51Degrees/specifications/pipeline-specification/part3/pipeline-elements/cloud-request-engine.md

 ## HTTP requests

-When making requests to the cloud service during start-up or processing, some common steps must be followed.
+When making requests to the cloud service during start-up or processing, some common steps MUST be followed.

-Firstly, the `Origin` HTTP Header must be set using the configured [CloudRequestOrigin](#configuration-options).
+Firstly, the `Origin` HTTP Header MUST be set using the configured [CloudRequestOrigin](#configuration-options).

-Second, there are several scenarios that MUST cause an error to be thrown:
+Second, there are several scenarios that will cause an error to be thrown:

 - The response will be a JSON object.
-A check must be made for an array under a top-level Property called `errors`.
-If this contains an entry then it must be extracted and the text used as the message for the thrown error.
+If the top-level `errors` Property contains an entry then it will need to be parsed and the text used as the message for the thrown error.
 (If there are multiple entries then a language-appropriate structure, such as the C# AggregateException SHOULD be used)
-- If the response is empty then the message must be `No data in response from cloud service at '[url]'`
+- If the response is empty then the message will be `No data in response from cloud service at '[url]'`
-- If the HTTP status code indicates failure (i.e. not 200) AND there are no error messages for the reasons mentioned above, the message must be `Cloud service at '[url]' returned status code '[code]' with content [raw response]`
+- If the HTTP status code indicates failure (i.e. not 200) and there are no error messages for the reasons mentioned above, the message will be `Cloud service at '[url]' returned status code '[code]' with content [raw response]`

 Similarly to the `errors` array, any entries in the `warnings` array in the